-NOTE: In the following, we assume that we can use the "dot" notation by using references and unique identifiers.
+NOTE: In the following, it is assumed that the "dot" notation (with references and unique identifiers) is applicable.
 For example, in myEntity.STATUS, myEntityState may be pointer to an entity state or be the value of the <identifier> field.

 The CONTROL-STACK, DEFAULT-LIST and VALUE-STACK of an entity state myEntity can be addressed by using the "dot" notation myEntity.CONTROL-STACK, myEntity.DEFAULT-LIST and myEntity.VALUE-STACK.